Xikrin

 The Xikrin are an Indigenous people of the Brazilian Amazon, belonging to the Kayapó (Mebêngôkre) linguistic and cultural group.
-Their traditional territory spans the Cateté and Bacajá river basins in the state of Pará, where they live in recognized Indigenous lands and maintain a vibrant cultural identity rooted in their relationship with the rivers and forests.
+Their traditional territory spans the Cateté and Bacajá river basins in the state of Pará.

 Name and identity

-The Xikrin refer to themselves as Mebêngôkre, meaning "people of the water hole" or "people of the big water", a name shared with other Kayapó groups.
+The Xikrin refer to themselves as Mebêngôkre, meaning 'people of the water hole' or 'people of the big water', a name shared with other Kayapó groups.
 The term "Xikrin" was originally used by neighboring groups and became widely adopted.
 Historically, they also called themselves Put Karôt.
 Their language, Xikrin, belongs to the Macro-Jê family.

 Territory and villages

 The Xikrin inhabit two main Indigenous Territories: Cateté and Trincheira Bacajá, both in Pará state.
 The Cateté area is drained by the Itacaiúnas and Cateté rivers and is rich in tropical forest, mahogany, Brazil nut trees, and babassu palms.
 The Trincheira Bacajá Indigenous Land, home to about 1067 Xikrin in 15 villages, covers 1.65 million hectares in the heart of the Amazon.

 Villages are built close to rivers or creeks on well-drained land, with a central plaza surrounded by houses.
 The Men’s House (a communal, political, and ritual space) stands at the center.
 The Xikrin depend on the rivers for food, transportation, and cultural practices.